renanpontez/renanpontez/README.md

 -->

 ### About me
-- 🎓 I work creating digital products for the past 11 years mainly as Front-End Developer;
+- 🎓 I work creating digital products for the past 12 years;
-- 💻 I’m currently working with Next, Express and Typescript;
+- 💻 Currently working with Next.js, Typescript, Express.js;
-- 💪🏽 I'm also Team Leader & PM of small team at Agility Digital Creative;
+- 💪🏽 Part-Time Team Leader & PM of small team at Agility Digital Creative;

 ### My Skills and Experiences